UWC2-APIDOC/to-do-service-au24/docs/api/get-task-dmanis.md

 layout: page
 ---

-# Get User
+# Get Task
-The Get User service fetches the details for a given user in the system.
+The Get Task service fetches the details for a given task in the system.

 ## URL
-{host}/tasks/{taskID}
+{server_url}/tasks/{id}

 ## HTTP method
 GET